Sustainable soil utilization

 What is excavated earth?

 Excavated earth or excavated soil is the term used to describe earth that is produced during the construction of excavation pits for building projects.
 Large quantities of excavated soil are produced, particularly when developing residential areas and in road and mining construction.
 As this excavated material is not construction waste, it must be disposed of separately.
 The A 8 Enztalquerung motorway crossing project does not involve disposal, but instead relies on soil recycling.
-This respectful use of resources not only avoids high disposal costs, but also thousands of lorry journeys.
+By treating resources with respect, we not only avoid high disposal costs and thousands of truck journeys, but also save 8,973 tons of CO2e.

 Soil recycling - an environmentally friendly alternative to disposal